 Internal penetration testing is a type of ethical hacking in which testers with initial access to a network attempt to compromise it from the inside to intrude and gain further access.
-An internal pentest is performed by an insider or someone who has access to the initial parts of the network and is designed to simulate the actions of a real attack.
+The insider or tester with network access simulates the actions of a real attack.

 Internal Pentest is the act of assessing the security of your infrastructure by attempting to breach it.
 This can be done by an external party or by an internal party.